 Is it just me, or are these guys a bit paranoid?

-After 16 years being in business reading scripts, and three requests to join InkTip, I’ve never been approved as a Producer on Inktip, able to browse and search for new projects that I might want to buy or option.
+After almost three decades being in business reading scripts, and three requests to join InkTip, my production company has never been approved as a Producer on Inktip, able to browse and search for new projects that I might want to buy or option.
 This, despite my credentials and despite my long history of working with screenwriters.
-And left without an explanation from Inktip, I can only assume the worst: the Inktipsies are worried that because I’m not just a producer, but I’m a producer that also runs a script consulting business, that I’ll go in and poach their users, or somehow lure them away from Inktip with my natural good looks (?)
+And left without an explanation from Inktip, I can only assume the worst: the Inktipsies are worried that because I’m not just a producer, but I’m a producer that also runs a script reading business, that I’ll go in and poach their users, or somehow lure them away from Inktip with my natural good looks (?)

 Getting rejected from Inktip as a Producer has been a frightfully disappointing yet hilarious series of foibles, which usually plays out like this:

-1) I sign up on Inktip, fully disclosing my real name and information, and the fact that I run a script coverage company, (in addition to my IMDB and credentials as a produced, distributed, viable independent feature film writer, director, and producer).
+1) I sign up on Inktip with my production company, fully disclosing my real name and information, and the fact that I run a script coverage company, (in addition to my IMDB and credentials as a produced, distributed, viable independent feature film writer, director, and producer).

 2) I’m contacted by someone at Inktip who says “Hey there, how are you?” and “vets” me, I can only imagine.
 Cool.
 I’m all about it.
 Check me out on IMDB.
 Talk to who you need to talk to.
 Confirm that I’m a real life working independent film producer.
 (And the Inktip guys who vet me?
 Always nice.
 Always polite.
 The most recent time I was rejected, I was asked to provide references that would vouch for my character, which I did promptly, including two long-time Inktip producers.)